 I have been trained as a mindfulness trainer (MBSR) at Arbor Seminare in Germany and the Flemish Institute for Attention and Mindfulness (I AM) and have subsequently studied intensely with leading international teachers such as Jon Kabat-Zinn, Christina Feldman, Chris Cullen, Mark Williams, Edel Maex, Florence Meleo-Meyer, John Peacock, and Rick Hanson.
 I also have been trained as a teacher for mindfulness at school by the Mindfulness at School Project in London (teach paws programme).

 Given my background in European Affairs, I frequently train at the European Institutions, especially the European Commission and the European Parliament and other international organisations.
 I enjoy giving retreats and trainings to an international audience and I am also responsible for our new mindfulness teacher training programme.

 Upon demand, I provide executive trainings on mindful leadership where I use elements of theory U, servant leadership, mindfulness and positive neuroplasticity.

 I work in English, German, French and Dutch.
 I am also officially certified by the Belgian association for mindfulness trainers, vzw MOMENT.

 I am a German national, married to a Belgian.
-When I’m at home, I enjoy playing music with my two sons.
+When I’m at home, I enjoy meditation, reading and playing music with my two sons.